 Pocket Guide to Concrete & Cement Mixes For Crafts

 Let’s first talk about shapes.
 The options for shapes of stepping stones are truly unlimited.

-You are only confined by the mold you use and if you can get a bit crafty, then you can make just about any shape you can think of.
+You are only confined to the options by the mold you use.
+Get a bit crafty so you can make just about any shape you can think of.

 DIY Natural Looking Stepping Stones

 For natural-looking fieldstone stepping stones you can use vinyl furniture slats or slats from vertical blinds.

 In the DIY Natural Looking Concrete Stepping Stones tutorial, I used this vinyl furniture strapping as the mold.